wllfaria/hac/CONTRIBUTING.md

 Be aware that *how* you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
-Yes, we may land a particular change that makes `reqTUI` better, but the individual might just not want to have anything to do with `reqTUI` ever again.
+Yes, we may land a particular change that makes `hac` better, but the individual might just not want to have anything to do with `hac` ever again.
 The goal is not just having good code.